 The judge will then read jury instructions to the jury and give them a chance to deliberate in private.
 All twelve members of the jury must unanimously agree to convict you before you can be found guilty.
 If even one juror refuses to agree the case ends in a mistrial, a major victory for the defendant.

 Criminal cases aren't like what you see in the movies.
 Being arrested by itself can be scary, but going through the court system can be overwhelming.
-A strong legal advocate can guide you through the system and represent you in court.
-You can begin the process with a free case review from a Georgia criminal defense attorney.
+A strong legal advocate can better explain your legal options, guide you through the system, and represent you in court.
+You can begin the process now by getting in touch with an experienced Georgia criminal defense attorney in the Atlanta area.

 Contact a qualified attorney.